 Patients with unilateral vestibular disorders:

-- Will veer to the affected side (as opposed to a generalised instability with bilateral vestibular or cerebellar disorders).
+- Veer to the affected side (as opposed to a generalised instability with bilateral vestibular or cerebellar disorders).

 - There is a wide-based gait and their difficulties are exaggerated by asking them to walk heel-to-toe.